 Submerged Marine Plants

-These shallow regions can be in coral reef areas, with sand that has slowly built up almost to the surface of the water, that feel like "the middle of the ocean"; you can stand in a seagrass meadow miles from the shore, but the water is only knee-deep.
-Seagrasses are kinds of plants with ecological importance because they provide food for manatee and sea turtles, store carbon, and offer shelter for a variety of marine life.
+These shallow regions can be in coral reef areas with sand that has slowly built up almost to the surface of the water that feel like "the middle of the ocean".
+You can stand in a seagrass meadow miles from the shore, but the water is only knee-deep.

 Mangroves are salt-tolerant plants that live in the ocean.
 They're trees found along the ocean’s coast in tropical and subtropical climates.
 They are identifiable by their tangle of roots which remove most of the salt before water is transferred up the trunk.